exasol/public-knowledgebase/README.md

-# Exasol Knowledgebase
+# Exasol Knowledge Base

 ## Welcome

-Welcome to the Exasol Knowledgebase!
-This repository contains source files for Exasol's knowledgebase.
-The files in this repository are used to create the Knowledgebase, which is accessible at [Exasol.com](https://Exasol.com).
+Welcome to the Exasol Knowledge Base!
+This repository contains source files for Exasol's knowledge base.
+The files in this repository are used to create the knowledg ebase, which is accessible at [Exasol.com](https://Exasol.com).

-If you wish to contribute to the knowledgebase, feel free to fork the repository and make a pull request with your changes.
+If you wish to contribute to the knowledge base, feel free to fork the repository and make a pull request with your changes.

 When creating new files, please: